Kinship Care vs Foster Care in New Brunswick: Requirements, Differences, and How to Choose

 How Is the Financial Support Different?

 This is where many kinship caregivers are caught off guard.
-Financial support for kinship placements in New Brunswick is not automatic, and it is not always equivalent to what a licensed foster parent receives.
+Financial support for kinship placements in New Brunswick depends on the formal arrangement with DSD.
+Ask DSD which rates and supports apply.

-Traditional foster parents receive a daily per diem set by DSD, typically in the $22–$32 range depending on the child's age, with enhanced rates available through the Special Needs Assessment (SNA) process.
+Traditional foster parents receive a daily per diem set by DSD, estimated at approximately $22–$44 depending on the child's age and needs and the current rate schedule, with enhanced rates available through the Special Needs Assessment (SNA) process.
 They also have access to supplemental allowances for clothing, recreation, dental (Healthy Smiles), and vision (Clear Vision).

-Kinship caregivers in a formal DSD-approved placement can access similar supports, but caregivers in informal arrangements may receive little to nothing unless they pursue a formal agreement.
-If DSD has not formally placed the child with you — meaning they have not opened a file and signed an agreement — you are essentially providing private family care with no provincial financial backing.
+Kinship caregivers in a formal DSD-approved placement may be eligible for supports, but caregivers in informal arrangements do not have a DSD funding arrangement unless they pursue a formal agreement.
+If DSD has not formally placed the child with you, ask what provincial supports and authority are available in your circumstances.

 If you are a grandparent or relative who has informally taken in a child, the first call you should make is to your regional DSD office to understand whether a formal kinship placement agreement can be established.
-Without that agreement, you forgo the per diem, the supplemental allowances, and the NB Medicare coverage that follows a child once DSD is formally involved.
+Ask separately about the per diem, supplemental allowances, and other supports that may apply.
+Children in care are covered by NB Medicare, but health coverage is not itself a substitute for a formal DSD arrangement.

 Free Download